Library cards are required in order to borrow materials from the library. No card is needed for in-library reading or computer use.

 Free cards are available to residents and property taxpayers of the library taxing district (Columbia Township.)
-Cards are required in order to check out library materials.
-New customers should bring a photo ID along with proof of their current address to the library to receive their card.
-If photo ID does not have current addresses, additional information such as a bank statement, utility bill, mail from a government agency, or USPS change of address card is required.
-Please note cards expire annually and proof of residency may be required upon renewal.
+New customers must present a photo ID with current address to obtain a card.
+If photo ID does not have current addresses, a current bank statement, utility bill, mail from a government agency, or USPS change of address card is acceptable with photo ID.
+Those unable to present the required documentation, should speak with library staff to obtain a card using alternate process.

-At this time free cards are available to enrolled East Gibson School Corporation students and classroom teachers.
+At this time free cards are also available to:

-Due to a partnership with both Center and Barton Township Trustees, there are a limited number of township funded cards.
+*Center and Barton Townships currently fund a limited number of library cards.
 Please contact the library to verify if there are still remaining cards available for the fiscal year.
 These cards are limited to one per household.
 Additional cards would be subject to the current non-resident subscription fee.

 Oakland City University students living in temporary housing are able to purchase a library card for $10.00